wp-plugins/soundy-background-music/readme.txt

 A background music can be associated with all pages or all posts or with individual pages or posts.
 A Play/Pause button can also be displayed anywhere in the pages and posts.
 Defaults can be set in the settings page of the plugin.
-Individual post and page plugin settings can be configured in the Edit Page and Edit Post forms.
+Individual post and page plugin settings can be configured in the Edit Page and Edit Post pages.
 In the plugin settings page, an audio track can be set per default, a play and pause button image can be uploaded to replace the default one and can be positioned anywhere.
 This Play/Pause button can be positioned in a corner of the document or in a corner of the window.
 It can also be positioned with a template tag typically in the document header or with a shortcode in the content.